embyt/balloonrss/README.txt

   the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
 - start the BalloonRSS_xxx_setup.exe and follow the steps on the screen
-- Adapt the configuration file ("channelConfig.xml" in the installation directory) with the RSS feeds of your choice.
 - Start the application.
+- Adapt the channel configuration with the RSS feeds of your choice.

 Alternative manual installation:
 - Make sure that you have the .NET framework 2.0 installed; otherwise download